-Why do some of the profiles say “must be adopted in Canterbury”?
+Why do some of the profiles state "must be adopted in Christchurch only" or "local/south island adopters only".
+Doesn't this limit the pool of adopters?

-Yes - We have homed dogs in other parts of the country prior and as far as Auckland!
-See the dogs' profiles to confirm if they are a candidate for nationwide adoption.
+Yes.
+We have adopted dogs all over New Zealand - from Bluff to Auckland!
+Please read the above and review the dogs' profiles to confirm if they are a candidate for nationwide adoption.

-NOTE: This adoption fee will be used to return the dog into our care if the trial is not successful - This so that we do not spend the Rescue's minimal funds flying dogs back into our care if their trial does not work out.
+NOTE: The adoption fee is paid in full before the trial commences.
+It will not be refunded in the event that the dog must be returned to NZCR care.
+Instead, these funds will be used to return the dog into our care if the trial is not successful by the quickest means possible.
+This so that we do not spend the Rescue's minimal funds flying dogs back into our care if their trial does not work out.
 You will be invoiced for any surplus costs (such as returning a crate to you).
 If you are able to return the dog to us at no cost to the rescue, we are happy to refund the adoption fee or any excess following the dog returning into care.

 There is a list of providers on the AirNZ website found here.

-Please note: if the dog is traveling by air - it will need a safe and airplane compliant crate.
-You may choose to ship an existing crate down to us but please check it is compliant.
+Please note: if the dog is travelling by air - it will need a safe and air plane compliant crate.
+You may choose to ship an existing crate down to us, but please check it is compliant with AirNZ first.
+If not, they may reject the dog from the flight.
 You may also opt to speak with your transporter and hire their crates.
-If you wish to purchase a brand new crate (to keep) we can order on your behalf from our pet goods supplier, Brooklands.
+If you wish to purchase a brand new crate (to keep) we can order on your behalf from our pet goods supplier noted below.

-*These are general estimates or guides only.
+*These are general estimates or guides only as at 07-02-2024.
 But we will work with the foster parent to make sure which crate size is suitable and will be accepted by the airline then let you know.

 If transporting a larger cross-breed or a “bonded pair” (ie. two dogs) they can be flown in same crate, but it will need to be compliant with the airplane rules and may require the larger crates: